laoshanxi/app-mesh/docs/source/success/kubernetes_run_native_application.md

 [Demo video](https://asciinema.org/a/685tfnMjbnxjTB1sKbqs5Qv99)

 ## Background
-Kubernetes can only support manage application running in container, its is impossible to run none-container application by Kubernetes.
+Kubernetes only support manage container applications, its impossible to run none-container application by Kubernetes.
-This solution provide a way to forward container start cmd to appmesh and running on native host, appmesh will guarantee the native application have same lifecycle with container.
+This solution provide a simple way to forward container start cmd to AppMesh and running on native host, AppMesh will guarantee the native application have same lifecycle with container.

 ## Install AppMesh on host OS